hadarsonego/vagrant_nginx_chef/README.md

 **Chef-solo**

-The provision tol that will help us to control our machine and deploy changes in configuration if we like, this is why you can hear the name "configuration manegment tool" for Chef.
+The provision tol that will help us to control our machine and deploy changes in configuration if we like, this is why you can hear the name "configuration managment tool" for Chef.

 **Nginx**

-The web server that will be used in our solutoin for this porpus and all-so will be used as our proxy (You will get it soon)
+The web server that will be used in our solution for this purpose and all-so will be used as our proxy (You will get it soon)

-**Let's start explaning -**
+**Let's start explaining -**

-The vagrant will start a machin as we like by reading the relevant vagrantfile that will be at the diractory wich we run vagrant from.
+The vagrant will start a machin as we like by reading the relevant vagrantfile that will be at the directory which we run vagrant from.

 My vagrantfile installs the ubuntu/trusty64 vagrant box then name it to Ubuntu 14.04 , set the ip to 10.0.1.59 (you can use any ip that you like, take notice that it needs to be on the same subnet as your interface in Virtualbox, my interface is 10.0.1.1/24 so any ip from 10.0.1.2 to 10.0.1.x will be good) and set the provision to Chef and tell it to run the Nginx cookbook.